 However, with the absence of adequate international observation, or perhaps neglect of the matter, the Somali government and the authority in Kenya recruited hundreds of the Somali refugees in the Dadaab refugee camp and among them were children to fight al-Shabaab rebels in Somalia.

-Many of the Somali refugees who live now in Eastleigh east of Nairobi are Somali urban refugees.
+Many refugees from Somalia who live now in Eastleigh east of Nairobi are Somali urban refugees.
 They are vulnerable to many kinds of abuses in addition to deterioration in their health conditions.

 Since there is no one to help them, many of the women with their children there sell fried local food like sambosa, then pay high tax to amend the poor infrastructure, and they may be even paying bribes to stay living there in Kenya.